ace19-dev/image-retrieval-pytorch/README.md

 # Image-Retrieval-PyTorch
-- The leftmost is the query image and the remaining four which is ordered by simillarity values are the gallery images.
+- The leftmost is the query image and the remaining four which are ordered from left to right by similarity values are the gallery images.
-The upper three row is correct and last is incorrect.
+The upper three row is correct and last one is incorrect.
 ![](assets/127_46.jpg)
 ![](assets/4371_8.jpg)
 ![](assets/2362_27.jpg)